wallacebrf/Synology-to-TrueNAS/README.md

 <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/images/synology_nfs_settings.png" alt="synology_nfs_settings.png" width="518" height="348">

-Then to mount the NFS share on TrueNAS, I created a dedicated dataset `/mnt/volume1/server2` since server2 is the name of one of my NAS and it makes it easier to know whcih NAS this is linked to.
+Then to mount the NFS share on TrueNAS, I created a dedicated dataset `/mnt/volume1/server2` since server2 is the name of one of my NAS and it makes it easier to know which NAS this is linked to.
 When creating this share, I left the `Dataset Preset` to `Generic` and left all other settings at default.
 I did not need to adjust permissions.

 Within TrueNAS go to `System --> Advanced Settings --> Init/Shutdown Scripts` and click Add